London Fire Brigade: Determining the size of an incident

 If an incident is more serious, it can be escalated straight to a six-, eight- or ten-pump fire and beyond – in London this is usually completed in even numbers, though it is not uncommon for a ten-pump fire to be 'made up' to 15 if necessary.
 A call to, say, a large warehouse ablaze could be escalated straight to a ten-pump fire.
 The 2007 Cutty Sark fire required eight pumps; as a serious incident escalates, the brigade deploys senior officers, Command Units and any specialist appliances required.

 Examples of 25-pump fires include the blaze at Alexandra Palace in 1980, and at the Royal Marsden Hospital, Chelsea in 2008, the latter also involving four aerial appliances.
 The King's Cross fire in 1987 was a 30-pump fire, as was the blaze in numerous shops on Oxford Street in April 2007.
-The Grenfell Tower fire in June 2017 was a 40-pump fire.
+The Grenfell Tower fire in June 2017 was a 40-pump fire, the first since 1972.

 Pumping appliances can only operate with a minimum crew of four, and a maximum of six (although this is rare) so it is possible to estimate the number of firefighters attending an incident by multiplying the number of pumps by five.
 For example, the Cutty Sark fire was described as "an eight-pump fire attended by 40 firefighters".